How to Plan a Diverse Wedding

 Narrow Down Your Choices

 Once you’ve done your research, you’ll probably have a pretty extensive list of ideas.
 Narrow down your list and decide which ones you want to include.
-Creating a board on Pinterest is a great way to organize your favorite images so that you can share them with your vendors, family, and wedding party for input.
+Creating a board on Pinterest is a great way to organise your favorite images so that you can share them with your vendors, family, and wedding party for input.
 Remember, you don’t have to include every single custom or tradition… just use the ones that feel right to you and have the most meaning to you and your fiancé.

 Choose Your Wedding Planner Carefully

-Many wedding planners will specialize in weddings that celebrate specific lifestyles, backgrounds, or cultures.
+Many wedding planners will specialise in weddings that celebrate specific lifestyles, backgrounds, or cultures.
 If you can find a wedding planner that knows about the various menu items, music, dances, traditions, and customs you want to include, your planning will go much more smoothly.
 Often, your wedding planner will even have a list of vendors and other resources who can help you create exactly the feel and your going for with your multicultural ceremony and reception.

 Hire an Officiant Who’s Open to Performing a Diverse Ceremony